 By the way, HP is the same company started by Bill Hewlett and David Packard.

-These iconic folks must be turning in their graves & wondering whatever happened to their great customer service and support when they were still running the show.
+These iconic folks must be turning in their graves & wondering what happened to their great customer service and support when they were still running the show.